Introduction

 Avoid Plastics and Chemical Exposure

-Encourage Active Lifestyle and Sleep Hygiene
+Encourage an Active Lifestyle and Healthy Sleep

 When to See a Doctor